awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-su-tag.md

 Tags are used to organize parameters\.
 For example, you can tag parameters for specific environments, departments, or users and groups\.
 After you tag a parameter, you can restrict access to it by creating an IAM policy that specifies the tags that the user can access\.
 For more information about restricting access to parameters by using tags, see [Controlling Access to Parameters Using Tags](sysman-paramstore-access.md#sysman-paramstore-access-tag)\.

-For information about the Regions where Systems Manager is available, see [regions](https://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region)\.
+For information about the Regions where Systems Manager is available, see [Systems Manager Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.

 **Topics**
 + [Tag a Parameter \(Console\)](#sysman-paramstore-su-tag-sys)